Linux

 Open the ${MNT}/etc/nixos/configuration.nix file and make sure to enable ZFS support.There are two versions of this configuration file.
 One for BIOS and the other for UEFI.

-For the 2010 Mac Mini, there are some hardware issues that needs to be addressed.
-Fortunately, NixOS provides hardware configuration schemas, which helps to address those issues easily.
+For the 2010 Mac Mini, there are some hardware issues related to proprietary drivers that need to be addressed.
+Fortunately, NixOS provides the hardware configuration schemas, which helps to address those issues easily.
 On the UEFI file, there's a reference on imports for importing the profile for my machine.
 But first I have to add these channels.
 More details on github.com/NixOS/nixos-hardware.

 Do this step only if you intend to use the hardware configuration scheme.